stackitcloud/stackit-cli/INSTALLATION.md

 ### Linux

-We are working on distribution the CLI using a package manager for Linux.
+We are working on distributing the CLI using a package manager for Linux.
 For the moment, you can either install via [Homebrew](https://brew.sh/) or refer to the [manual installation](#manual-installation) guide.

 ### Windows

-We are working on distribution the CLI using a package manager for Windows.
+We are working on distributing the CLI using a package manager for Windows.
 For the moment, please refer to the [manual installation](#manual-installation) guide.

 ## Manual installation